sahdibernardi/starwars-digital-horizon/README.md

 ## About This Project
 This project is a challenge to create a system that consumes the SWAPI endpoint (https://swapi.dev/) and displays information about planets and characters in the Star Wars universe.

+You can checkout the deployed version uptodate here: https://starwars-digital-horizon.vercel.app/

 ## Introduction
 The goal of this project is to create a webpage with a menu that allows the user to select between two options: